The Linux MDM Myth: The Case for Fleet Orchestration

 When it comes to managing Linux devices, the dogma around MDM in the enterprise has long been “it’s too complicated.”
 This can lead many organizations into the (false!) belief that choosing Linux as a platform for corporate-owned devices means you’ll be without a device management layer.
 After all, any device on your corporate infrastructure has to be centrally managed and monitored — and Linux is anything but plug-and-play with traditional MDM.
 A simple search for “Linux MDM” will even lead you to an article claiming that MDM for Linux doesn’t exist!

-While there is truth to the idea that MDM for Linux can be impractical in certain environments (e.g., personal devices like developer laptops and workstations), there is no reason to fear managing Linux when dealing with a highly homogeneous dedicated device fleet.
+Fortunately, there is no reason to fear Linux device management when dealing with a highly homogeneous dedicated device fleet.
 These are the sort of device ecosystems that are becoming far more numerous and business-critical for enterprises in the modern era, and Linux MDM is both desirable and achievable for managing those ecosystems.

 Lost in Distro-Land: Why Linux MDM for Employee Devices Is a Distraction